Files upload Restriction by files extensions

 Hope it will be useful for someone who are in really need, also hope to see this feature in next version?.:-)

-#5 Updated by Jonathan Tee over 2 years ago
+Updated by Jonathan Tee about 8 years ago

 we made a new version of this patch, which should be easier to integrate into core.
 When patch is installed, it will make nothing.
 But under Settings you are able to define your own white/blacklist for file extensions.